False Positive Pregnancy Tests - What Causes Them and How Common Are They?

 If you are trying to get pregnant, the desire to take a pregnancy test can be powerful.
 Instead of waiting for their period to be late, most women will decide to test as early as possible.

-Testing before your period is due is a major cause of false positive pregnancy test results.
+Testing before your period is due is a significant cause of false positive pregnancy test results.
 When someone says they had a false positive result, it usually means that additional pregnancy tests were not positive like the first one.

 What Can Cause False Positive Pregnancy Test Results?